IATI/bulk-data-service/README.md

 You can use the Mockoon GUI application to edit the mockoon server configuration file (`mockoon-registration-and-data-server-config.json`).

+The automated tests are safe to run alongside the `docker compose` setup for development.

 ## Provisioning and Deployment

 ### Initial Provisioning